 Corporate responsibility management at PHM Group

-At the end of 2021, corporate responsibility was highlighted as one of the cornerstones of PHM Group’s business strategy.
-We recently updated our corporate responsibility strategy, which includes our new targets and an action plan related to climate issues and environmental issues, good governance and the safety and diversity of our personnel.
+Corporate responsibility is one of the cornerstones of PHM Group’s business strategy.
+Our corporate responsibility strategy includes our targets and an action plan related to climate and environmental issues, good governance and the safety and diversity of our personnel.

 The senior management of PHM Group is committed to promoting sustainable ways of working.
 Matters of corporate responsibility are discussed by the Group’s Management Team on a monthly basis and by the Board of Directors at least biannually.

 We actively monitor official requirements and legislation related to sustainable operations and comply with both EU-level and national requirements, rules and regulations.

 • Good governance

 • The climate and the environment

 We always operate with integrity and fairness.
 In all our operations, we comply with legislation, official regulations and our own Code of Conduct, and we require the same from our subcontractors and other partners.
 PHM Group’s Code of Conduct sets out the rules that all our companies and employees must follow to ensure responsible operations.
 Our suppliers and subcontractors are subject to separately set responsibility requirements.